jenna-anders/jenna-anders.github.io/_pages/about.md

   - /about.html
 ---

-<p style="font-family:Arial"> I am an assistant professor of public policy at the Frank Batten School of Leadership and Public Policy at the University of Virginia.</p>
+<p style="font-family:Arial"> I am an assistant professor of public policy and economics at the Frank Batten School of Leadership and Public Policy at the University of Virginia.</p>

 <p style="font-family:Arial"> Previously, I was a S.V.
 Ciriacy-Wantrup postdoctoral fellow at UC Berkeley ARE (2024-2025).
 I received my PhD in economics from Harvard in 2024, and my B.A. in economics and environmental studies from Brown University in 2016.</p>